-Whether you’ve moved to the UK for work, to study abroad or for your retirement, opening a UK bank account will help get you started and offer some financial stability.
+No matter the reason you’ve moved to the UK, whether for work, to study abroad or for your retirement, opening a UK bank account will help get you started and offer some financial stability.

 Can a foreigner open a bank account in the UK?